 So you are interested in Joomag competitors and using a proper digital publishing service?
 You haven’t found a company that offers a publishing software that converts your PDF into an exciting digital magazine easily?
 You are looking for a platform that offers loads of new features for free without major restrictions?
 Well, if this is the case you have arrived at the right place for some tips.
-In this new blog post, I’m going to tell you why Yumpu, which is a site similar to Joomag, is the right choice for you.
+In this new blog post, I’m going to tell you why Yumpu, which is a site similar to Joomag, is the right choice for you when it comes to Joomag competitors.

 - Sharing & Embedding + Publication Sitze Limits – Yumpu vs Issuu vs Joomag